22 Nov 2018, "Non-conceptual Content and Religious Experience"

 Thursday 22nd November, 5:00PM (GMT) - 6:30PM (GMT)

 Thursday, 22 Nov, 5:00-6:30pm at Blackfriars Hall, Main Aula, Oxford

 Non-conceptual Content and Religious Experience

-Sebastian Tomasz Kołodziejczyk is Associate Professor at the Jagiellonian University in Kraków.
+SEBASTIAN TOMASZ KOŁODZIEJCZYK is Associate Professor at the Jagiellonian University in Kraków.
 In 2015 he took up the Chair of Metaphysics.
-He studied at the University of Bristol and the Univesity of Oxford (without degree) and received his PhD from the Jagiellonian University.
-He has held post-doc positions at the City University of New York and the University de Geneve in Switzerland.
-His areas of specialistion include metaphysics, metametaphysics, philosophy of mind, and philosophy of religion.
+He studied at the University of Bristol and the University of Oxford (without degree) and received his PhD from the Jagiellonian University.
+He has held post-doc positions at the City University of New York and the University de Genève in Switzerland.
+His areas of specialisation include metaphysics, metametaphysics, philosophy of mind, and philosophy of religion.
 He has published many papers in Polish and English about the nature of metaphysics, non-conceptual content, intuition as a tool in philosophy, and relationships between philosophy and cognitive science.
 In 2006 his first book came out entitled Conceptual Boundaries of Metaphysics, in 2011 he edited Guide to Metaphysics, and in 2013 (with Janusz Salamon) Knowledge, Action, and Pluralism.

-This event is organised by the Ian Ramsey Centre for Science and Religion in collaboration with the Humane Philosophy Project and the Faculty of Philosophy, University of Warsaw.
+This event is organised by the Ian Ramsey Centre for Science and Religion in collaboration with the Humane Philosophy Project, with sponsorship from the John Templeton Foundation and the Institute of Philosophy, University of Warsaw.